home-assistant/home-assistant.io/source/_integrations/template.markdown

 {% endraw %}

-### Trigger based handling of service response data
+### Trigger based handling of action response data

-This example demonstrates how to use an `action` to call a [service with response data](/docs/scripts/service-calls/#use-templates-to-handle-response-data) and use the response in a template.
+This example demonstrates how to use an `action` to call a [action with response data](/docs/scripts/service-calls/#use-templates-to-handle-response-data) and use the response in a template.

 {% raw %}